Do you live in a sexless marriage?

 Churches have a role to play here.
 And that’s where a mentor couple can be helpful.
 Maybe you don’t talk to the pastor per se, but you do talk to a spiritually mature couple in the church who is willing to sit down with the two of you, listen to both sides of the story, and then help the offended spouse (if they decide that this is a sin of withholding situation) argue their case.
 Setting up some sort of accountability system would be important here.

 For instance, if it were a husband who was refusing sex because he had no sex drive and was diabetic, I would say something like:

-Over the next month, you need to agree to talk to a doctor about this, start taking care of your health so that obesity and diabetes is less of an issue, and find ways to show your wife love, even if sex isn’t possible yet.
+Over the next month, you need to agree to talk to a doctor about this, start taking care of your health so that obesity and diabetes were not as great issues, and find ways to show your wife love, even if sex isn’t possible yet.
 You need to be moving towards greater intimacy.